 Squishy, lofty, plump, little Owl is made from a blend of American wool and alpaca.
 It's spun and dyed in New England and knits up between 4½ to 5 stitches per inch, the perfect weight for just about everything.

 Piper is our pretty little southern bird.
-We sourced the softest super fine kid mohair we could find from a Texas herd of angora goats and blended it with super fine Texas merino to make a lighter-than-air, almost lace weight single-ply yarn.
+We sourced the softest super fine kid mohair we could find and blended it with super fine merino to make a lighter-than-air, almost lace weight single-ply yarn.
 Piper has a pretty halo and a subtle sheen, thanks to the long, silky fibers of the mohair.
 Knit it on a larger needle if you want.
 It fills in nicely.
 Great in sweaters, hats, and, of course, shawls.

 Owl Tweet is a lot like our pretty Owl.
 It's soft, lofty, and light and just like the other bird, it knits up between 4½ to 5 stitches per inch.
 The difference?
 Tweet has little nubs of soft wool that pop here and there from the background.
 We love its tweedy, rustic texture in everything from garter stitch to cables.